marcelocmachado/BrazilianFootball/BR_Football.md

 |  8 | Internacional |       704       |
 |  9 |     Gremio    |       700       |
 | 10 |    Cruzeiro   |       666       |

+In the last season (2021), all the teams from the table above played in the Brazilian First Division with the exception of Cruzeiro - which has been relagated in the year of 2019, five years after their last League Title.

 ## GOALS